kipDstar/AgriFiMa-/README.md

 # Agri-Finance Tracker
 🚜 Project Overview
 - AgriFiMa is a Single Page Application (SPA) built with React to provide small-scale farmers and agricultural businesses with the tools they need to effectively manage their finances and explore loan opportunities.
-The application focuses on an intuitive user experience, making financial management accessible to users with varying levels of financial literacy.
+The application focuses on an intuitive graphic-based user experience, making financial management accessible to users with varying levels of financial literacy.

 ## Features(overview)
 - Income Tracking: Easily record income sources (e.g., crop sales, livestock) with details like source, amount, and date.